 Denis Bergeron, Development Consultant

-Lara has been offering workshops across Canada since 2012, she has taught in Montreal, London, Ontario, Peterborough, Toronto, Regina, Banff, Edmonton, Vancouver, Melbourne, Australia and Nuuk, Greenland.
+Lara has been offering workshops across Canada since 2012, she has taught in Montreal, London, Ontario, Peterborough, Toronto, Regina, Banff, Edmonton, Vancouver, Melbourne, Australia, Wellington, New Zealand and Nuuk, Greenland.

 Her approach in teaching is finding the enjoyment in how images transform, distort and shift in time.
 Working with body, texture + objects and sound, Lara takes time to invest in the listening to instinctual choices to accumulate experience and meaning.
 Sharing her interest with the multi-dimensional meanings that pertain to the physical proposals of the sculpting body.

 Lara has offered the following workshops for the past few years.
 Discovery of State of Body and Audio Drive + Systems of Distortion.
 In Discovery of State of Body we build a central working system in the sensing body to build from and to explore from.
-Imprinting our experiences.
-And passing through the constant flux.
-Shape shifting.
+Marking our presence as we pass through the constant development and transformation of our experience.

 Audio Drive + Systems of Distortion works with the artists practice with duration, deepening the awareness of where we hear nothing and everything.
 Record.
 Play.
 Embody and reject.
 Listening and falling into the void.
 To be present with the memory + future.